There are some Python Libraries for Machine Learning and AI. They are listed below.

 It includes a robust face detection engine, face tracking, face landmark localization, face matching, face recognition, and face verification, as well as a face alignment algorithm.

-It is open source model, written in C++, and can be used to build a complete face recognition system.
+It is an open-source model, written in C++, and can be used to build a complete face recognition system.

 Keras is a Python framework for developing and training deep learning models.
 It’s a simple and powerful deep learning library, with a focus on ease of use and rapid prototyping.